|Hike Facts||Recommended Maps & Guides|

 The walk from Corrie to Sannox was uninspiring on the road, but I enjoyed walking through the villages as they provided such a stark contrast to the rugged wilderness of Goatfell.

 There weren’t any facilities in the villages that were open and this was to become another common theme as I realized that many of the pubs that I’d been told about were closed for the winter.
 I was very glad of all the food I was carrying!
+Although many of them had suggested to check out the Jimmy John’s Owner restaurants on the way back

 There were a few camping spots around after Sannox when the path turns inland slightly but I needed to cover more ground so I continued until after Fallen Rocks.
 This turned out to be a very good call as this section of coastline between Fallen Rocks and Newton Point is not easily accessible as the main road goes inland.
 This meant I had the area to myself and could camp happily without worrying that someone might stumble upon my tent.